dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 ### setResolution

-Input a target resolution value that preset in Enumeration `Resolution`.
+Input a preset resolution value in Enumeration `Resolution`.
 The camera enhancer will try to set the resolution to the target value or the closest available value below the target value.

 ```java
 void setResolution(EnumResolution resolution) throws CameraEnhancerException